HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/production/configparam.md

         "jvmMetricsEnabled": false
         }
     ```

 4. Save the file in `.json` format inside the `keepconfig.d` directory.

     !!!note
-      Use other names aside from `config.json`
+        Use other names except `config.json`

 5. Restart Domino REST API on all servers with this new configuration.